serenolopezdarwin/apanalysis/README.md

 Agarwal* V, Lopez-Darwin* S., Kelley D., Shendure J. [The landscape of alternative polyadenylation in single cells of the developing mouse embryo](https://www.biorxiv.org/content/10.1101/2021.01.21.427498v2). _bioRxiv_. *Equal contribution.

-This pipeline can be used on sci-rna-seq datasets in BAM format in order to quantify and plot 3'UTR usage at up to single-cell and single-gene resolution.
+This pipeline can be used on scRNA-seq datasets in BAM format in order to quantify and plot 3' UTR usage at up to single-cell and single-gene resolution.
 If you find our code or predictions to be helpful for your work, please cite the paper above.

 # Dependencies for running entire pipeline: